AtsuMiyai/LoCoOp/README.md

 5. [![](https://img.shields.io/badge/CVPR'24-NegPrompt-green)](https://arxiv.org/abs/2404.03248), [code](https://github.com/mala-lab/negprompt)
    > NegPrompt learns a set of negative prompts with only ID data.
 Also, this paper tackled a novel promising problem setting called Open-vocabulary OOD detection.

+If I missed some work, feel free to contact me by opening an issue!

 ## Citaiton
 If you find our work interesting or use our code/models, please consider citing: